Ecommerce is the future of retail, and the future is already here.

-You will read a lot of acronyms and brand names in this blog, and in case you are not 100% sure of what they are, here is a handy guide:
+You'll read a lot of acronyms and brand names in this blog, and in case you're not 100% sure of what they are, here is a handy guide to start:

 ERP – enterprise resource planning.
 An ERP system helps companies handle all or parts of their administration, planning and logistics.
 ERPs include supply chain, manufacturing, operations, reporting, and human resource activities.

 CMS – content management system.
 A tool that keeps track of different versions of files and publications.
 Some CMS have special features to update multilingual websites and other content.
-There are commercial systems such as Episerver – a web content management system and e-commerce platform – and free open source systems such as WordPress.
+There are enterprise WCMS such as Adobe Experience Manager – a web content management system with integrated ecommerce platform Magento; and free open source systems such as WordPress.